linux-integrity/ima-doc/ima-policy.rst

 See :ref:`kexec-ima-impact`.

-However, if a measured item changes often, there is no longer any typical log size.
+However, if a measured file changes often, there is no longer any typical log size.
 Each change can cause a new measurement and millions of measurements are possible.